puthurr/ocrlayout/README.md

 ### Why more meanifull text matters?

-With a closer-human-readable text, you may leverage any Text Analytics such as Key Phrases, Entities Extraction with more confidence of its outcome.
+With a closer-human-readable text, you may
+- leverage any Text Analytics for Key Phrases, Entities Extraction with more confidence of its outcome.
-Any infographic becomes alive, overcoming the alt text feature for better Accessibility.
+- Any infographic becomes alive, overcoming the alt text feature for better Accessibility.
-Translation
+- engage for Translation
-Convert Text to Speech : create audio files of specific blocks of text or the full scanned image.
+- convert Text to Speech : create audio files of specific blocks of text or the full scanned image.
-Browser read-aloud.
+- enable the Browser read-aloud feature for your end-users

 ### Ocr Output Support